Zgoss/COP1500-project-1/README.md

 11. Graduation and work on independent program (2 hours)
 12. Complete independent program (2 hours)
 ### Logs
-- week one: completed why we programed - 3+hrs
+- week one: completed why we programed - 3+hrs.
+Learned the very basics and fundamentals of programming.
+Was taught how to install and use python at a beginner level.
 - week two:
 - week three:
 - week four: